Cameroon indigobird: Brood parasites

 These birds are obligate brooding parasites, meaning they lay eggs in other birds' nests.
 The learning of the songs and imprinting is also obligate for them because this is how they increase their fitness.
 The male have impressive vocal repertoires that can be used to mimic, calling, or mating.
 DaCosta et al. found evidence that host mimicry is an important cue for species recognition among the territorial male birds.
 They predict that this could have arisen due to when juveniles transform into adults and they tend to be dispersed.
-These calls help them recognize and locate other birds in the same species are.
+These calls help them recognize and locate other birds of the same species.
 They also did a study on how different mimicry can elicit different responses in these birds.
 In the experimental group, the scientists recorded these calls and played them to the captive birds.
 In the control group, they sounded natural calls for the captive birds.
 They found that birds tended to respond differently to the audio recording compared to natural singing.

 Scientists have tested whether female indigobirds have a preference as to what type of songs the male indigobird sings.
 They found that females choose males that have the closest song that matched the foster parent's songs.
 For example, if the female was going to lay an egg in the Bengalese finches, she would want a mate that would mimic the song of these Bengalese finches.
 This is also not due to innate bias for songs, as they prefer songs that improve their fitness and survival.

 Most of how species are named is based on the biological species concept, so it is a critical role to know which species of birds these were breeding.
-Imprinting and sexual courtships are very important in these type of birds, as they need to behave a certain way to lay their eggs.
+Imprinting and sexual courtships are very important in these types of birds, as they need to behave a certain way to lay their eggs.
 The males of these indigobirds courted heterospecific females to increase genetic diversity.
 These males know that to increase fitness, they need to mate with females who have the highest genetic diversity to pass on to the offspring.
 Due to this, there has been molecular analysis done on these birds to show the clades of the phylogenetic tree.
 The scientists did the analysis on all the birds that were similar to multiple host colonizations.
 They each contributed to interbreeding populations that acquired the singing from these host species.
-They hypothesized that interbreeding is relevant in these birds because they mate with several species, so it hard to distinctly specify species of one clade.
+They hypothesized that interbreeding is relevant in these birds because they mate with several species, so it is hard to distinctly specify species of one clade.

-In the creation of the phylogenetic tree, their found that African brood parasitic finches are actually the host specialists that mimic the songs and nestling of their finch hosts.
+In the creation of the phylogenetic tree, they found that African brood parasitic finches are actually the host specialists that mimic the songs and nestling of their finch hosts.
 These birds also have high rates of cospeciation, as many of these birds interbreed with one another.
 Host switches have also been involved in the creation of new hosts with the close or same related genus, which would be apparent for congruence of the hosts and the parasitic birds.